-We all burst out laughing at the absurdity and the truth in this statement made by Katharine, a participant in our summer Am I Hungry?
-Retreat.
+We all burst out laughing at the absurdity and the truth in this statement made by Katharine, a participant in one of our Am I Hungry?
+Mindful Eating Retreats.
 She was telling us how hard she is on herself and how impossibly high her standards are for “deserving” a break.

-What does perfectionism have to do with eating?
+What does that have to do with eating?
 Everything!

 Do you have perfectionism?

 Or perhaps better said, does perfectionism have you?